zhangzheng888/Javascript/Data Types & Variables/Data Types.md

 # Data Types

+Programming languages all have built-in data structures.
 There are different data types in JavaScript.
 It’s important to understand what type of data you’re dealing with as you’re writing code, and knowing the types of data are available to you is the first step.

 Javascript has seven primitive data types: